yatush/cyd-tiled-display/TILE_CONFIGURATION.md

 ### Dynamic Entity

-Reference an entity from the dynamic entity map (populated at runtime):
+Reference an entity from the dynamic entity map (populated at runtime).
+This acts like a variable, and is a key concept in the UI.

 ```yaml
 entities: